 Canada, Denmark, Finland, Iceland, Norway, Sweden and the United States all claim part of the polar region as well which is rapidly becoming accessible to shipping and mining activity due to global warming.

-Arctic tensions have been rising since Russian president Dmitry Medvedev said in March that his country is prepared to defend its claim on the region’s natural resources.
+Arctic tensions have been rising since Russian president Dmitri Medvedev said in March that his country is prepared to defend its claim on the region’s natural resources.

 “We have seen attempts to limit Russia’s access to the exploration and development of the Arctic mineral resources,” said Medvedev at the time.
 “That’s absolutely inadmissible from the legal viewpoint and unfair given our nation’s geographical location and history.”